 I was in England over the weekend – a flying visit from Zürich Airport to London Luton, and it was my first-ever Easy Jet flight.
 I was pleasantly surprised – my knees didn’t touch the seat in front, there was … Continue reading

 Most of my books have relatively vague locations.
-Somewhere in Yorkshire… a few miles from Newquay… between Glasgow and Edinburgh… Chosen Child, however, is set in lovely St Ives, and the main action in my newbie Death Wish takes place … Continue reading
+Somewhere in Yorkshire… a few miles from Newquay… between Glasgow and Edinburgh… Chosen Child, however, is set in lovely St Ives, and the main action in Death Wish takes place in Glasgow, … Continue reading

 Our lake – Lake Constance – is huge.
 536 square kilometres, to be exact.
 Standing on the banks on a misty day, you can almost imagine you’re gazing out over the Atlantic.
 The photo below was taken from the Austrian … Continue reading